dret/lectures/usaa-2016/README.md

 *Microservice Architecture* and *Microservices* embrace a new style of IT development and culture that focuses on speed, safety, robustness, and scalability.
 Taking the ideas of agile development and CI/CD one step further, microservices embrace organizational changes as well, so that improved IT processes are not compromised by the side-effects of organizational realities.

-Microservice Architecture describes a model that service development has followed for well over two decades: Allow many flowers to bloom, decouple radically, focus on the interface, and allow for experimentation and failure.
-The experience gathered from Web Architecture can be used as guidance for establishing and cultivating a successful Microservice Architecture.
+*Microservice Architecture* describes a model that service development has followed for well over two decades: Allow many flowers to bloom, decouple radically, focus on the interface, and allow for rapid experimentation and failure.
+The experience gathered from *Web Architecture* can be used as guidance for establishing and cultivating a successful Microservice Architecture.
 This presentation looks at lessons that can be derived from Web Architecture, and can serve as guidance when planning and implementing a Microservice strategy.

 ## License